The Mind Model

 Which means one part focuses specifically on each reaction or behavior that we have, like a manager.

-Because of this diversity of control, it can do more than one thing at a time like the reactive mind, and yet it can focus on specific things while it does so like the analytical mind.
+Because of this diversity of control, it can do more than one thing at a time like the Imagination, and yet it can focus on specific things while it does so like the analytical mind.

 This means we can have conflicting views on things and actually argue with our self about them.